mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 * local data stores
 * local message formats

-Can still have caononical message formats for to localise validation and data cleansing if the 'system' of co-operating components is in the same domain (DDD?).
+Can still have canonical message formats for to localise validation and data cleansing if the 'system' of co-operating components is in the same domain (DDD?).

 Every decision to optimise for common code fixes design decisions so be careful around lossy message formats.